ftassy/Telegram-Web-in-Thunderbird/SECURITY.md

 ## Supported Versions

-The latest version of the addon is supported.
+The latest version of the add-on is supported.

 ## Reporting a Vulnerability